emacsmirror/dired-launch/README.md

        '("txt" (("emacs" find-file)))))
 ```

+### Suppressing warnings

+If the warning verbosity is a bit excessive, try `(push 'dired-launch warning-suppress-types)`.

 ### Linux

 Change the preferred (default) application for a given file type by invoking mimeopen with the '-d' flag: